Vietnam.vn - Nền tảng quảng bá Việt Nam

 Phát triển năng lượng hạt nhân tại các nước EU

-Doel nuclear plant, Belgium.
+Doel nuclear power plant, Belgium.
 (Source: VRT)

 Phát triển năng lượng hạt nhân tại các nước EU

-Dukovany Nuclear Power Plant, Czech Republic.
+Dukovany nuclear power plant, Czech Republic.
 (Source: CEZ)

 Phát triển năng lượng hạt nhân tại các nước EU